-Remark 28.1 The physics of circle maps.
+Remark 27.1 The physics of circle maps.
 Mode-locking phenomenology is reviewed in ref.
-[5], a more theoretically oriented discussion is contained in ref.
-[3].
-While representative of dissipative systems we may also consider circle mapsas a crude approximation to Hamiltonian local dynamics: a typical island of stability in a Hamiltonian 2-d map is an infinite sequence of concentric KAM tori and chaotic regions.
-In the crudest approximation, the radius can here be treated as an external parameter Ω , and the angular motion can be modelled by a map periodic in the angular variable [8, 9].
-By losing all of the "island-within-island" structure of real systems, circle map models skirt the problems of determining the symbolic dynamics for a realistic Hamiltonian system, but they do retain some of the essential features of such systems, such as the golden mean renormalization [5, 8] and non-hyperbolicity in form of sequences of cycles accumulating toward the borders of stability.
+[27.5], a more theoretically oriented discussion is contained in ref.
+[27.3].
+While representative of dissipative systems we may also consider circle maps as a crude approximation to Hamiltonian local dynamics: a typical island of stability in a Hamiltonian 2-dimensional map is an infinite sequence of concentric KAM tori and chaotic regions.
+In the crudest approximation, the radius can here be treated as an external parameter Ω , and the angular motion can be modeled by a map periodic in the angular variable [27.8, 27.9].
+By losing all of the 'island-within-island' structure of real systems, circle map models skirt the problems of determining the symbolic dynamics for a realistic Hamiltonian system, but they do retain some of the essential features of such systems, such as the golden mean renormalization [13.5, 27.8] and non-hyperbolicity in form of sequences of cycles accumulating toward the borders of stability.
 In particular, in such systems there are orbits that stay "glued" arbitrarily close to stable regions for arbitrarily long times.
 As this is a generic phenomenon in physically interesting dynamical systems, such as the Hamiltonian systems with coexisting elliptic islands of stability and hyperbolic homoclinic webs, development of good computational techniques is here of utmost practical importance.

-Remark 28.2 Critical mode-locking set The fact that mode-lockings completely fill the unit interval at the critical point has been proposed in refs. [?, 10].
+Remark 27.2 Critical mode-locking set The fact that mode-lockings completely fill the unit interval at the critical point has been proposed in refs.
+[27.3, 27.10].
 The proof that the set of irrational windings is of zero Lebesgue measure in given in ref.
-[11].
+[27.11].

-Remark 28.3 Counting noise for Farey series.
+Remark 27.3 Counting noise for Farey series.
 The number of rationals in the Farey series of order \overline{Q} is $\phi(Q)$, which is a highly irregular function of Q: incrementing Q by 1 increases $\Phi(Q)$ by anything from 2 to Q terms.
 We refer to this fact as the "Euler noise."

-The Euler noise poses a serious obstacle for numerical calculations with the Farey series partitionings; it blocks smooth extrapolations to $Q \rightarrow \infty$ limits from finite Q data.
-While this in practice renders inaccurate most Farey-sequence partitioned averages, the finite Q Hausdorff dimension estimates exhibit (for reasons that we do not understand) surprising numerical stability, and the Farey series partitioning actually yields the best numerical value of the Hausdorff dimension (28.25) of any methods used so far; for example the computation in ref.
-[12] for critical sine map (28.1), based on $240 \le Q \le 250$ Farey series partitions, yields $D_H = .87012 \pm .00001$.
+The Euler noise poses a serious obstacle for numerical calculations with the Farey series partitionings; it blocks smooth extrapolations to $Q \to \infty$ limits from finite Q data.
+While this in practice renders inaccurate most Farey-sequence partitioned averages, the finite Q Hausdorff dimension estimates exhibit (for reasons that we do not understand) surprising numerical stability, and the Farey series partitioning actually yields the best numerical value of the Hausdorff dimension (27.25) of any methods used so far; for example the computation in ref.
+[27.12] for critical sine map (27.1), based on $240 \le Q \le 250$ Farey series partitions, yields $D_H = .87012 \pm .00001$.
 The quoted error refers to the variation of D_H over this range of Q; as the computation is not asymptotic, such numerical stability can underestimate the actual error by a large factor.

-Remark 28.4 Farey tree presentation function.
-The Farey tree rationals can be generated by backward iterates of 1/2 by the Farey presentation function [13]:
+Remark 27.4 Farey tree presentation function.
+The Farey tree rationals can be generated by backward iterates of 1/2 by the Farey presentation function [27.13]:

-$$\begin{aligned} f_0(x) &= x/(1-x) & 0 \le x < 1/2 \\ f_1(x) &= (1-x)/x & 1/2 < x \le 1 . \end{aligned}$$ (28.37)
+$$f_0(x) = x/(1-x)$$

+$0 \le x < 1/2$

+$f_1(x) = (1-x)/x$ $1/2 < x \le 1$.
+(27.37)

-The Gauss shift (28.7) corresponds to replacing the binary Farey presentation function branch f_0 in (28.37) by an infinity of branches
+The Gauss shift (27.7) corresponds to replacing the binary Farey presentation function branch f_0 in (27.37) by an infinity of branches